fbpx

 5.)
 Don’t Prioritize Post Captions and Link Descriptions

 Captions are not the primary way users are drawn in – however, they add an extra layer of content to your link preview.
 Although it can tip the scales, it won’t ultimately grab a user’s attention.
 In a world where the average mobile user spends 1.7 seconds on each Facebook post, most users will not take the time to read the caption after reading the headline thoroughly.
+Only the first three lines appear in a post before “See More” cuts off the rest.
+A best practice is to keep your social posts short and sweet.
+Try adding in an emoji to convey the main theme of the landing page.

-Wondering how to change your link preview?
-The short answer is that it can only be done by editing the landing page on your website.
 Feel free to reach out to us if you have any questions on social media marketing or any other topic, and subscribe to our newsletter to get more helpful tips!